yifanfu/user-login/README.md

 1. git clone to your local
 2. Make sure you have docker instead in your local machine
 3. I have `.env` provided in the repo - It's a bad practice but I guess it'll be alright for demo app.
+4. Install composer packages by running command `docker-compose exec php composer install`
-4. Run the command to bring up docker containers using `docker-compose up`, please keep this process running, or you can use `docker-compose up -d` to run all the docker containers in detached mode
+5. Run the command to bring up docker containers using `docker-compose up`, please keep this process running, or you can use `docker-compose up -d` to run all the docker containers in detached mode
     1. This will bring up several docker containers
         1. __Reverse proxy container__
             * This container is using traefik as the reverse proxy to redirect traffic to correct docker container